Martin Rowson: Cartoon of Richard Sharp

 On 29 April 2023, Rowson apologised on Twitter for his cartoon published by The Guardian that day, which included a caricature of Richard Sharp that was criticised as being antisemitic.
 Rowson tweeted: "Through carelessness and thoughtlessness I screwed up pretty badly with a Graun toon today & many people are understandably very upset.
 I genuinely apologise, unconditionally."
 Rowson later published a fuller response on his own website, clarifying his intentions when devising the cartoon and emphasising his deep regret at the offence caused.

 Some hours after the initial publication, the Guardian removed Rowson's cartoon from their web edition stating: "The cartoon that was posted here today did not meet our editorial standards, and we have decided to remove it from our website."

 The historian Simon Sebag Montefiore referred to the cartoon as "repellent" and "explicitly racist".
-Dave Rich, head of policy at the Community Security Trust (CST) charity, said that the cartoon "falls squarely into an antisemitic tradition of depicting Jews with outsized, grotesque features, often in conjunction with money and power".
+Dave Rich, head of policy at the Community Security Trust charity, said that the cartoon "falls squarely into an antisemitic tradition of depicting Jews with outsized, grotesque features, often in conjunction with money and power".
 Rowson, who said that he knew Sharp was Jewish, commented: "His Jewishness never crossed my mind as I drew him as it's wholly irrelevant to the story or his actions, and it played no conscious role in how I twisted his features according to the standard cartooning playbook."

 Shortly after these events, Rowson took an extended leave of absence from the Guardian (May to August 2023).
 In a comment piece published in the paper in July, he stated that he had been "consumed with deep, devouring shame" and felt he had "lost all sense of moral authority or even agency to draw anything or judge anyone".
 He also said that he had been "talking to lots of people, prominent and otherwise, from across the Jewish community both to atone and to help me understand how I could have done this terrible thing".

 Personal life

 Rowson is married and has two children.
 Who's Who lists his interests as "cooking, drinking, ranting, atheism, zoos, collecting taxidermy".
-He is a supporter and trustee of the Zoological Society of London (ZSL), having taken an active role in the campaign to cancel plans to close the organization’s London Zoo in 1991, and since serving multiple terms on its governing council.
+He is a supporter and trustee of the Zoological Society of London, having taken an active role in the campaign to cancel plans to close the organization's London Zoo in 1991, and since serving multiple terms on its governing council.